-When Logan Huffman first started flipping through the pages of the script for “We Gotta Get Out of This Place,” he knew there would be an issue, not necessarily with the character he’d be reading for — B.J., an unrepentant dirtbag whose theft of some petty cash leads to big problems for his college-bound best friend Bobby (Jeremy Allan White) and his best gal Sue (Mackenzie Davis) — but with the reading itself.
+When Logan Huffman first started flipping through the pages of the script for “We Gotta Get Out of This Place” [ed. note: since retitled "Bad Turn Worse"] he knew there would be an issue, not necessarily with the character he’d be reading for — B.J., an unrepentant dirtbag whose theft of some petty cash leads to big problems for his college-bound best friend Bobby (Jeremy Allan White) and his best gal Sue (Mackenzie Davis) — but with the reading itself.

 “I’m dyslexic, so I remember seeing all the pages and I was like man, this is going to be hard to do and get it done,” recalls Huffman, seeing scenes that would run for pages.
 “But then when I started reading the dialogue, everything started making sense to the way I thought.
 It was easy to memorize because the words were so good.”

-Indeed, the dialogue in Dutch Southern’s screenplay for “We Gotta Get Out of This Place” is so crackling and sharp that the words constantly threaten to cut deeper than the main villains do in the South Texas-set noir.
+Indeed, the dialogue in Dutch Southern’s screenplay is so crackling and sharp that the words constantly threaten to cut deeper than the main villains do in the South Texas-set noir.
 Yet co-directors Zeke and Simon Hawkins hardly skimp on the suspense, pulling off something far more impressive than the ill-considered heist at the center of the film in untangling a web of lies, deceit and jealousy between the trio of soon-to-be high school grads who become indebted to a local crime boss after B.J. steals from the wrong person’s safe.

 With more than a dash of the crime novelist Jim Thompson (who’s namechecked within the first five minutes), the film delivers on its pulpy promise as B.J., Bobby and Sue attempt to unburden themselves of small-time thugs such as the charismatic and unscrupulous Grif (Mark Pellegrino) and an enigmatic kingpin named Big Red (William Devane).
-But the characters’ youth is what makes “We Gotta Get Out of This Place” a unique proposition as the headstrong teens get in over their head, already desperate to leave their tiny Texas town, even if they didn’t have guns pointed at them, to have a future.
+But the characters’ youth is what makes the film a unique proposition as the headstrong teens get in over their head, already desperate to leave their tiny Texas town, even if they didn’t have guns pointed at them, to have a future.

-However, the future surely holds great things for all involved in “We Gotta Get Out of This Place,” boasting breakout, nuanced performances from its three stars and assured direction from the Hawkins brothers, who I was fortunate enough to speak to recently about how the film came together, the value of reshoots, the liberating nature of long scenes and learning how to be Texan.
+However, the future surely holds great things for all involved in the film, boasting breakout, nuanced performances from its three stars and assured direction from the Hawkins brothers, who I was fortunate enough to speak to recently about how the film came together, the value of reshoots, the liberating nature of long scenes and learning how to be Texan.

 How did you guys get interested in this?